 Connect with your team members regularly, let leaders know that they are expected to check in with their team members at least once a week.
 It doesn’t have to be a lengthy or time-consuming request — even sending a simple IM to check in to see how they’re doing can help let employees know that you care and are thinking about them.
 If your employees have AcuMax Index profiles, use them.
 They are resources to understand their unique needs based on their hardwiring.

 These small culture shifts can have a large impact on your workplace.
-More small changes will probably need to happen as we live into our new work environments, but these first steps are a good place to start.
+More small company culture changes will probably need to happen as we live into our new work environments, but these first steps are a good place to start.
 Continue to visit our blog as we provide more resources on this topic.